LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 If an exact match isn't found, the Knowledge Base then uses *Natural Language Understanding (NLU)* algorithms to match the consumer input to articles.
 If it finds a match to a reasonable degree of certainty, it returns the article.
 The article attributes against which the NLU engine compares the consumer's input include:

 * Title
-* Intents (either knowledge base intents or domain intents)
+* Intents (either the knowledge base's built-in intents or domain intents that are linked to the relevant article)
 * Positive and negative learnings that the article has acquired

 The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.